dimitri/pgloader/INSTALL.md

 ## Building pgloader

-Now that the dependences are installed, just type make.
+Now that the dependencies are installed, just type make.

     make